Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Methods

 \subsection{Data preparation}

-As introduced in \cref{sec:dataset}, we construct a multimodal Composite dataset based on RVE simulation of CF-T700.
-Our goal is to comprehensively explore the design space.
-We achieve this by trying to model as many possible descriptor choices as possible.
-We only retain descriptors successfully modeled by the Ansys Material Designer, and discard unstable or impractical choices.
+The Composite dataset is generated using the Short Fiber/Continuous Fiber RVE Generator in ANSYS Material Designer.
+Each RVE has dimensions of $40\times40\times2,\mu\text{m}$ and consists of an isotropic epoxy matrix reinforced with randomly distributed continuous cylindrical T700 carbon fibers, with non-overlapping geometric constraints enforced during fiber placement.
+T700 fibers are modeled with Young's modulus $E=230\,\text{GPa}$, tensile strength $4900\,\text{MPa}$, thermal conductivity $k=9.6\,\text{W/mK}$, and electrical conductivity $\sigma=6.25\times10^{4}\,\text{S/m}$.
+The epoxy matrix is modeled as an isotropic linear elastic material with Young's modulus $E=3.59\,\text{GPa}$, Poisson's ratio $\nu=0.3$, thermal conductivity $k=0.15\,\text{W/mK}$, and electrical conductivity $\sigma=0.56\,\text{S/m}$.
+Both strictly unidirectional and directionally perturbed fiber configurations are included to capture manufacturing-induced fiber misalignment.
+A conformal finite element mesh is generated per RVE to ensure accurate stress transfer and field continuity at the fiber-matrix interface.
+Periodic boundary conditions (PBCs) are applied for computational homogenization, from which the effective tensile yield strength and elongation are extracted alongside the corresponding cross-sectional microstructure image to form each multimodal pair.
+We try to model as many possible descriptor choices as possible, while only retaining descriptors successfully modeled by the Ansys Material Designer.
 The resultant dataset includes 436 pairs of descriptors, their corresponding target properties and microstructures.
 The explored range of descriptor and target property is shown in \cref{tab:composite_detail}.
 The descriptors include Vf for deciding the number of fiber in the matrix, MMA that decides the rotation angle of fibers and the corresponding orientation tensor.
 The target properties include tensile yield strength and elongation.

 For the obtained microstructures, we center-crop and resize them into size (224,224) to fit the input resolution of mainstream vision encoders.
 Random horizontal and vertical flip of probability 0.1 are applied.
 Since the colors of original images are for display purpose only, we further transform all composite microstructures into grayscale images.
 All tabular descriptors are unchanged, and treated as continuous input in the table encoder.